 -> For alternative toothpaste options, visit our toothpaste reviews.

 Listerine Toothpaste bonus packs

 While Listerine Toothpaste is more expensive that some other brands, multipack options are available which can help to bring the overall cost down.

 Active ingredient: Sodium Monofluorophosphate 0.76% (0.13% w/v fluoride ion)

 Inactive ingredients: Water, Sorbitol, Hydrated Silica, Glycerin, PEG-32, Sodium Lauryl Sulfate, Cellulose Gum, Sodium Saccharin, Eucalyptol, Methyl Salicylate, Thymol,Phosphoric Acid, Menthol, Sodium Phosphate, Xanthan Gum, Benzoic Acid, Flavor, Mentha Viridis (Spearmint) Leaf Oil, Disodium Phosphate, Blue 1,Yellow 10

 Listerine Toothpaste puts a strong emphasis on killing the germs that cause a range of oral health problems.
 It also removes stains and contains fluoride to protect teeth and and strengthen tooth enamel.

-However, the use of phosphoric acid to remove stains is a slight concern for some, though the inclusion of fluoride and and sodium disodium phosphate should help to limit acid erosion and remineralize enamel.
+However, the use of phosphoric acid to remove stains is a slight concern for some, though the inclusion of fluoride and sodium disodium phosphate should help to limit acid erosion and remineralize enamel.